 The Company also offers ongoing customer service and technical support throughout a licensee's relationship with SurModics.
-This service and support includes a coating feasibility study at no charge to the licensee as well as services in connection with the transfer of the technology to the licensee, which can include billable services such as further coating optimization, process control and trouble shooting.
-SurModics also generally assists the licensee at no charge with FDA submissions for coated product approval.
+This service and support begins with a coating feasibility study at no charge to the licensee and also includes additional services such as assistance in the transfer of the technology to the licensee, further coating optimization, process control and trouble shooting, and assistance with FDA submissions for coated product approval.
+Certain of these services are billable to the client.